Pauli–Lubanski pseudovector

-In physics, the Pauli–Lubanski pseudovector is an operator defined from the momentum and angular momentum, used in the quantum-relativistic description of angular momentum.
+In physics, the Pauli–Lubański pseudovector is an operator defined from the momentum and angular momentum, used in the quantum-relativistic description of angular momentum.
 It is named after Wolfgang Pauli and Józef Lubański.

 It describes the spin states of moving particles.
 It is the generator of the little group of the Poincaré group, that is the maximal subgroup (with four generators) leaving the eigenvalues of the four-momentum vector P_{μ} invariant.

 Definition

 It is usually denoted by W (or less often by S) and defined by: